ylab-hi/ScanNeo2/README.md

     ```
 -->

 3. Configure ScanNeo2 by editing the `config/config.yml` file.
 Make sure to adjust parameters to suit your needs and data.
+Note that the paths in the config file need to be relative to the directory from which you run snakemake.

 ### Running the Workflow